 (c) The owner(s) or operator(s) of a veterinary premises shall submit a premises registration application to the board.
-The Every application for registration of veterinary premises shall set forth in the application the name of each owner or operator of the premises, including, if applicable, the type of corporate entity, the names of all officers, partners, directors, shareholders, or members, the name of the premises, and the name of the responsible licensee manager, who is to act for and on behalf of the licensed registered premises.
-Substitution of the responsible licensee manager may be accomplished by application to the board if the following conditions are met: (1) The person substituted qualifies by presenting satisfactory evidence that he or she possesses a valid, unexpired, and unrevoked license as provided by this chapter and that the license is not currently under suspension.
+The Every application for registration of veterinary premises shall set forth in the application the name of each owner or operator of the premises, including the type of corporate entity, if applicable, the name of the premises, and the name of the responsible licensee manager, who is to act for and on behalf of the licensed registered premises.
+Substitution of the responsible licensee manager may be accomplished by application to the board if the following conditions are met:

+(1) The person substituted qualifies by presenting satisfactory evidence that he or she possesses a valid, unexpired, and unrevoked license as provided by this chapter and that the license is not currently under suspension.